maartyman/loama/documentation/access_grants_vs_dsnp.md

 }
 ```

+### Important notes

+The scenario sketched above follows the *happy path* where all parties agree and all messages are received correctly.
+In case there are any errors or disagreements amongst the communicating parties, the content negotiation protocol allows for verbose re-negotiation as well as termination of the agreement.
+When implementing this option, all these scenarios should be included and accounted for.

 ## Implementation Details

 These notes were discussed in private, but provide valuable information during implementation of either option.